sinclairnick/brail/packages/docs/blog/2022-10-27-init/init.md

 ### Correctness

 The underlying reason developers don't hand-write emails more often, is because it's unclear whether they will actually work in a given email client.
 It's not difficult, per se, but it is tedious, and requires esoteric knowledge of how email clients work across the board.
-Consequently, ne must be masochistic enough to endure leveraging only the most basic of web-based techniques to achieve a particular layout and style.
-Writing complex React code is much harder.
-But writing emails in this way is much more boring and finnicky.
+Consequently, writing emails by hand requires being masochistic enough to endure using only the most basic web-based techniques to achieve a simple layout and style.
+Sure, writing complex React code for a website is much more complex.
+But writing emails using raw code is boring and finnicky, which is somehow worse.

 ### Theming

-One of the first issues you'll slam into is theming.
+One of the first obstacles you'll run into is theming.
 Need to change the logo in the footer, or the font for all headings?
 Say goodbye to the rest of the day.
 Many developers pray to the Don't Repeat Yourself (DRY) gods every morning, and this amount of repitition is pure blasphemy.
 This so-called theming problem is trivially solved in code.
 Not so for drag-and-drop editors.

 ### Variables and Dynamic data